Technologicat/extrafeathers/README.md

 The function space for the stress must be sufficiently large compared to that for the displacement.
 With Q1 displacement, Q2 stress works fine.

+The steady-state problem seems most readily solved using a primal formulation, where only `u` and `v` appear as variables.
+This is implemented in `SteadyStateEulerianSolidPrimal`.

 Many more technical details are documented in the docstrings and in source code comments.

 #### Running the demo